knpuniversity/behat/knpu/javascript-waiting.md

 The second argument to `wait()` is a JavaScript expression that will run on your page every 100 milliseconds.
-As soon as it equates to true, Mink will stop waiting and move into the next step.
+As soon as it equates to true, Mink will stop waiting and move onto the next step.
 I'm using Bootstrap's modal, and when it opens, an element with the class `modal` becomes visible.
 In your browser's console, try running `$('.modal:visible').length`.
 Because the modal is open, that returns one.
 Now close
 it: it returns zero.
 Pass this as the second argument to `wait()`.